 - Nutrition plays an important role in the quality of tears.
 Green vegetables and omega-3 triglycerides have been shown to play a major role in tear production.

 - Your choice of vision correction may also be causing problems.
 People who wear contact lenses over a long period of time often report dry eye symptoms.
-And, some laser vision correction patients report dry eye symptoms during the healing process from procedures such as LASIK.
+And, some laser vision correction patients report symptoms of dry eye during the healing process from procedures such as LASIK.

 What can you do if you are struggling with dry eyes and tired of the irritation?